kir-net/chat/README.md

 time.
 - As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

-## Key Features
-- A page where users can enter their name and choose a background color for the chat screen before joining the chat.
-- A page displaying the conversation, as well as an input field and submit button.
-- The chat must provide users with two additional communication features: sending images and location data.
-- Data gets stored online and offline.

-## Technical Requirements
-- The app must be written in React Native.
-- The app must be developed using Expo.
-- The app must be styled according to the given screen design.
-- Chat conversations must be stored in Google Firestore Database.
-- The app must authenticate users anonymously via Google Firebase authentication.
-- Chat conversations must be stored locally.
-- The app must let users pick and send images from the phone’s image library.
-- The app must let users take pictures with the device’s camera app, and send them.
-- The app must store images in Firebase Cloud Storage.
-- The app must be able to read the user’s location data.
-- Location data must be sent via the chat in a map view.
-- The chat interface and functionality must be created using the Gifted Chat library.
-- The app’s codebase must contain comments.

-## Design Specifications
-- Vertical and horizontal spacing: evenly distributed
-- App title: font size 45, font weight 600, font color #FFFFFF
-- “Your name”: font size 16, font weight 300, font color #757083, 50% opacity
-- “Choose background color”: font size 16, font weight 300, font color #757083, 100% opacity
-- Color options HEX codes: #090C08; #474056; #8A95A5; #B9C6AE
-- Start chatting button: font size 16, font weight 600, font color #FFFFFF, button color #757083